 Block-based encryption systems can employ confidential encryption algorithms and modes of encryption.
-Encryption must be performed over the entire disk on all types of data, and keys, encryption algorithms, and mode of operation generally cannot be changed.
+Encryption must be performed over the entire disk on all types of data, which makes it very hard for an attacker using dead forensic techniques to discern file structures from data.
+An attacker may not even be able to discern partition size if the entire disk is first filled with random bits.
+Keys, encryption algorithms, and mode of operation generally cannot be changed.
 This characteristic makes it difficult to control the extra encryption granularity (e.g., everything must be encrypted), which may be a challenging obstacle for certain security policies.
 Performance is rated similarly to disk-based file systems, in that encryption and decryption operations take place in kernel-space and take advantage of lower-level disk buffering.

-3.2 Hardware-based Confidential Storage
+3.2.
+Hardware-Based Confidential Storage